-The African American and African Diaspora Studies Program at UNCG (AADS) has grown from two classes in 1982 into a comprehensive interdisciplinary curriculum which now offers a major, minor, and graduate certificate.
+African American and African Diaspora Studies at UNCG (AADS) has grown from two classes in 1982 into a comprehensive interdisciplinary curriculum which now offers a major, minor, and Disciplinary Honors.

-Since 1982, the AADS Program has been central to UNCG’s goal to provide its increasingly diverse student population with an opportunity to study the cultures, histories, and experiences of the African World–from Africa, to the Americas, the Caribbean, and the Indian Ocean.
-Currently, we offer a Bachelor’s degree and a Post-Baccalaureate Certificate.
+Since 1982, AADS has been central to UNCG’s goal to provide its increasingly diverse student population with an opportunity to study the cultures, histories, and experiences of people of African descent throughout the world.
+Our program reflects Greensboro’s history of Black sociopolitical movements and a global history of life across the African diaspora.

-Our Program’s professors are from various disciplinary backgrounds, including art history, sociology, English, Performance Studies, history and anthropology.
-Joined by faculty housed in UNCG departments, their multidisciplinary profiles allow our students to have an authentic interdisciplinary academic experience, which provides them with a foundation for graduate and professional studies in any field they choose to pursue.
-Our graduates receive entry into medical, law, and graduate schools and pursue careers in education, politics, management, healthcare, writing, performance, and law, among others.
+Our professors are from various disciplinary backgrounds, including art history, sociology, English, Performance Studies, history and anthropology.
+In collaboration with UNCG departments, AADS provides students with authentic interdisciplinary academic experiences, which provide them with a strong foundation for graduate and professional studies in a variety of fields.
+Our graduates attend medical, law, and graduate schools and pursue careers in education, politics, management, healthcare, writing, performance, and law, among others.

-We also strongly encourage our students to pursue disciplinary honors, study abroad, and internships.
-Many of our students engage in various leadership positions, including as AADS Ambassadors, ADS Club members, and community volunteers.
-The unique experience of an AADS major is to work one-on-one with ADS faculty as they develop their academic and professional profiles.
+We also strongly encourage our students to pursue Disciplinary Honors, Study Abroad, and internships.
+Many of our students engage in various leadership positions, including as AADS Ambassadors, AADS Club members, and community volunteers.
+AADS students work one-on-one with our faculty as they develop their academic and professional profiles.

-We provide multiple opportunities for UNCG students, faculty, staff, and interested community members to learn about people of Africa and of African descent throughout the world.
-Attend our annual conference (CACE), one of our Conversations with the Community, or one of our lectures.
+We provide unique opportunities for UNCG students, faculty, staff, and community members to learn about how people of African descent have shaped our world.
+We invite you to attend our annual conference (CACE), our Conversations with the Community, and our diverse programming offered throughout the year.

-Past directors: Dr. Lee Bernick, Dr. Ed Bell, Dr. Willie Baber, Dr. Angela Rhone, Dr. Frank Woods, Dr. Tara Green
+Past directors: Dr. Lee Bernick, Dr. Edwin Bell, Dr. Willie Baber, Dr. Angela Rhone, Dr. Frank Woods, Dr. Tara Green, Dr. Cerise L. Glenn